sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

 <img src="assets/public7a.png" width="600"/>

-Now that we have the `embed URL,` we can simple paste it into the URL address of  a browser, hit enter and we can see the `Profit Panning` Dashboard:
+Now that we have the `embed URL,` we can simple paste it into the URL address of  a browser, hit enter and we can see the `Profit Panning Tool` dashboard:

 <img src="assets/public7b.png" width="800"/>